Cycletouring the

 cycle in infancy, and for short journeys cycling is

-the prefered mode of transport.
+the preferred mode of transport.
 If you go shopping,

 if you have to go to school, if you have to answer

-the bicycle can't be beat.
-Some might even ride a
+bicycle can't be beat.
+Some might even ride a bike

-bike for sports or as a way to keep fit, but they
+for sports or as a way to keep fit, but they are a

-are a fringe minority with so many normal
+fringe minority with so many normal bikes on

-bikes on the road.
-In primary-school we have all
+the road.
+In primary-school we have all done sums

-done sums involving a cyclist at 18 km/hr, and most
+involving a cyclist at 18 km/hr, and most Dutchmen

-Dutchmen will consider this quite fast and long
+will consider this quite fast and long enough.

 Theft